Margins growing significantly

 Growth is determined by the following drivers:

-• Organic growth +600m€, as an effect of the investment plan and in particular due to the contribution of the integrated water service and district heating development, increased waste treatment and recovery capacity, new renewable capacity and the wide range of energy efficiency services offered, and the expansion of the energy customer base;
+• Organic growth +580€M, as an effect of the investment plan and in particular due to the contribution of the new renewable capacity, increased waste treatment and recovery capacity and integrated water service

-• Inorganic growth +220m€, as an effect of planned M&A activity that includes 1.8 billion Euro for acquisitions and tenders particularly in the Networks and Waste Management BU;
+• Inorganic growth +170€M, as an effect of planned M&A activity that includes 1.2 billion Euro for acquisitions and tenders particularly in the Water services and Waste Management BU

 The commitment and strategy for cash management